CodeFrite/blockchain-developer-bootcamp-final-project/readme.md

 }
 ```

 Depending on the instruction being incoded, one or more of these variables will be assigned a value.
-As an example, the instruction "If the sender is XXX" will be stored as follow:
+As an example, the instruction "If the sender is Alex" will be stored as follow:

 ```
 storage article = Article(
   "IF-ADDR", // instructionName
-  "ACCOUNTANT", // paramStr
+  "Alex", // paramStr
   0, // paramUInt (unused)
   "0x001d3f1ef827552ae1114027bd3ecf1f086ba0f9" // paramAddress
 );
 ```
-#### Internal representation of an Instruction
+#### Internal representation of an instruction

 The `Instructions` contract contains the mapping between the instructions nickname used in the front-end and the actual function signature as well as the instructions type: